Paul Hurry

-Paul William George Hurry (born 9 April 1975 in Canterbury, Kent) is a former motorcycle speedway rider from England.
+Paul William George Hurry (born 9 April 1975 in Canterbury, Kent) is an English former motorcycle speedway rider.
+He earned 12 international caps for the England national speedway team and 5 caps for the Great Britain team.

 Career

 Hurry began his racing career aged 16 with the Arena Essex Hammers in 1991.
+He was a member of the team that won the league and cup double the 1991 British League Division Two season.
+Despite the success he experienced during his maiden year he switched to Peterborough Panthers and remarkably completed the treble of league, knockout cup and fours during the 1992 British League Division Two season.

-In 1994 he became British under 21 champion and in 2000 he finished in second place at the British Speedway Championship.
+In 1994, he became British under 21 champion and in 2000 he finished in second place at the British Speedway Championship.
 Hurry was selected to represent the Great Britain national speedway team at the 2001 Speedway World Cup Race-off, but the team failed to reach the final.
 After spells with various British clubs, Hurry returned to Arena Essex in 2004, where he stayed until 2007.